SrinivasaraoThata/claims-qa-suite/README.md

 The objective is to achieve **90%+ automated regression coverage** for the Claims lifecycle.
 By implementing a "Shift-Left" approach, we validate business logic at the API and Database levels before the UI is even rendered, significantly reducing the cost of defects found in UAT.

 ## Integrated Quality Architecture (Specialized Pillars)
-This hub orchestrates four high-performance repositories aimed at validating the complete claims lifecycle.
+This hub manages four high-performance repositories that validate the full claims lifecycle.

 ```mermaid
 graph TD